HRizwan1/2019-team-06f/reports/sprint-05/report.md

 ### Project Goals:

+* Fix the issue: Php interference on upload.php when search box is added it breaks the upload functionality (C)
+* Fix the issue: Variable-sample.json: database-user-name value hardcoded (C)
 * Create layout diagrams
-* Responsive web design using CSS media queries in order to fit multiple form factors, such as mobile and tablet
+* Move and improve build instructions (C)
+* Cleaning up code and putting everything in a code folder (C)
+* Delete user functionality on admin page (C)
-* Data Encryption at rest using XtraDB and InnoDB
+* Data Encryption at rest using XtraDB and InnoDB (I)
-* Data Encryption for Data in transit
+* Data Encryption for Data in transit (I)
-* Cleaning up code and outting everything in a code folder
-* Incorporating HashiCorp Vault for data encryption and to secure SQL databases ad RSA Keys
+* Incorporating HashiCorp Vault for data encryption and to secure SQL databases ad RSA Keys (I)
-* Fix the issue: Php interference on upload.php when search box is added it breaks the upload functionality
-* Fix the issue: Variable-sample.json: database-user-name value hardcoded
+* Responsive web design using CSS media queries in order to fit multiple form factors, such as mobile and tablet (I)

 ### Project Accomplishments: Goals Accomplished ():

+* Fix the issue: Php interference on upload.php when search box is added it breaks the upload functionality (C)
+* Fix the issue: Variable-sample.json: database-user-name value hardcoded (C)
-*
+* Create layout diagrams
+* Move and improve build instructions (C)
+* Cleaning up code and putting everything in a code folder (C)
+* Delete user functionality on admin page (C)